factorhouse/kpow-streams-spring-cloud-example/README.md

         KafkaStreams streams = streamsBuilderFactoryBean.getKafkaStreams();
         Topology topology = streamsBuilderFactoryBean.getTopology();

-        // Create connection properties for the StreamsRegistry producer to send metrics to internal kPow topics
+        // Create connection properties for the StreamsRegistry producer to send metrics to internal Kpow topics
         // You should be able to use streamsBuilderFactoryBean.getStreamsConfiguration() but in this particular case
         // Those properties contain 'bootstrap.servers = [[localhost:9092]]' which errors on startup

         Properties properties = new Properties();
         properties.setProperty("bootstrap.servers", "127.0.0.1:9092");

-        // Create a kPow StreamsRegistry
+        // Create a Kpow StreamsRegistry

         StreamsRegistry registry = new StreamsRegistry(properties);